coenvweb/coenv-faculty-widget/README.md

 # CoEnv Faculty Widget

-The public repository for the UW College of the Environment Faculty WordPress widget plugin
+A WordPress widget plugin to display College of the Environment faculty filtered by research theme or school/department.
+Links back to the main [College of the Environment Faculty Directory](http://coenvdev.com/faculty/).

 Author: Darin Reid / http://elcontraption.com/

 * * *

-## A WordPress widget plugin
-Install this WordPress plugin to add a sidebar widget for showing College of the Environment faculty, filtered by research theme or school/department.

 ## Installation and use
 As this plugin is not hosted in the WordPress plugins directory, you'll have to install it manually.